Pediatric Extracorporeal Membrane Oxygenation (ECMO)

 - A warmer heats the oxygenated "red" blood before returning it to the patient

-What are the common uses for ECMO?
+What are the common uses for Pediatric Extracorporeal Membrane Oxygenation (ECMO)?

-It’s most commonly used in cases of respiratory failure, but other reasons it may be necessary include
+It’s most commonly used in cases of respiratory failure, but other reasons it may be necessary include:

 - Congenital diaphragmatic hernia (CDH)

-- Congenital heart malformations or conditions
+- Congenital heart malformations

 - Heart surgery recovery